 Dr. Patricia Saunders

 Dr. Patricia A. Saunders, associate professor of biology, joined the Ashland University faculty in 2002 and is the director of the University's Environmental Science Program.
-For several years, she has been advisor to Beta Beta Beta, the biology honorary.
 Her area of expertise is aquatic ecology, and she teaches courses in biology, ecology, and environmental science.
-Since joining Ashland University she has directed many students doing independent research projects related to the ecology of a local lake, and she is involved in activities at the Black Fork Wetlands Preserve.
+Since joining Ashland University she has directed many students doing independent research projects related to the ecology of a local lake or several ponds at the Black Fork Wetlands Preserve.
 She received her Ph.D. in ecology from the University of Georgia, her M.A. in ecology and evolutionary biology from Indiana University and her B.A. in biology from Oberlin College.

 I work in...

 Environmental science is truly interdisciplinary.
 Projects typically depend on collaboration among scientists and other professionals with different areas of expertise, and require knowledge of biology, chemistry and geology.
 Environmental science majors at AU train in...
 Read More

 Biology and Toxicology at Ashland University

 When you choose a Biology Science major at Ashland University, you join a program on the cutting edge of scientific exploration with outstanding facilities and research equipment, access to five local nature preserves, strong...
 Read More